QueStER: Query Specification for Generative keyword-based Retrieval: Introduction

 A standard way to solve this problem is to rely on query rewriting techniques.
 The first works~\cite{lavrenko2001relevance, abdul-jaleel2004umass} add keywords extracted from the documents retrieved by the original query.
 This might lead to query drift, especially if the retrieved documents are not related to the user information need.
 More recently, \cite{jagerman2023query, alaofi2023can} leveraged LLMs to improve the quality of the rewritten query.
 While improving compared to previous works, these strategies degrade when using a small LLM (e.g. smaller than 4B of parameters).
 When using large LLMs (with complex prompts), and moreover sampling several times~\citep{zhang2024exploring}, which decrease the efficiency.
 Exploring alternatives that balance effectiveness \emph{and} efficiency is important.

 Nowadays, a common alternative to increase the effectiveness of IR models is to build models on top of Transformer~\citep{vaswani2017transformer} architectures.
 Among the different models, dual encoders (dense and sparse), as well as late-interaction models such as ColBERT~\citep{santhanam2021colbertv2}, are the most effective and efficient first stage neural rankers.
 Other architectures such as cross-encoders~\citep{nogueira2019passage} are only used for re-ranking, and are not the focus of this paper.
+In addition, learned sparse lexical retrievers (e.g., DeepImpact, RRA)~\citep{basnet2024deeperimpactoptimizingsparselearned, satouf2025rationalretrievalactsleveraging} predict context-dependent term weights and sometimes lexical expansion, mitigating vocabulary mismatch while retaining inverted-index retrieval.

-However, these neural IR models have shortcomings since using a neural (first-stage) IR model efficiently requires indices (either dense or sparse, depending on the type of model).
+However, neural IR models have shortcomings since using a neural (first-stage) IR model efficiently requires indices (either dense or sparse, depending on the type of model).
 This is costly for two reasons.
 First, the space taken by those indices is much larger than that for BoW models (e.g. a dense index on MS MARCO with 8.8M documents using FP16 for 768-dimensional vectors requires 13 GiB, while the BM25 index only takes 0.67 GiB~\citep{park2025decoding}).
 Second, when the model is re-trained, the index must be rebuilt, which is not practical with large collections such as that of the OpenSearch Euro project~\citep{granitzer2024impact}.

 To tackle this issue, Generative Retrieval (GR) models attempt to internalize the index in the parameters~\citep{tay2022transformer}, which avoids entirely the construction of an index.
 During inference, these models directly predict a document identifier conditioned on the user query.
 Some GR models rely on arbitrary document identifiers~\citep{tay2022transformer, wang2022neural}, but these models do not generalize well, especially for large collections.
 Another research direction is to use document meta-data~\citep{zhou2022ultron, tang2023semantic, zhang2024generative} -- such as URL, title, or some keywords from the document -- as identifiers.
 While these approaches generalize better, they are still limited by the metadata they use.